vedansh-5/agent-lab-ui/docs/cloudrun-a2a/README.md

     ```

 5.  **Test with an A2A client:**

-    In a separate terminal (with the venv activated), connect to the agent using the sample CLI client:
+    In a separate terminal (with the venv activated), you can use the sample A2A CLI client to interact with the agent:

     ```bash
+    git clone https://github.com/a2aproject/a2a-samples /tmp/a2a-samples
-    cd samples/python/hosts/cli
+    cd /tmp/a2a-samples/samples/python/hosts/cli
     uv run . --agent http://localhost:8080
     ```
+    The output should be something like this:

+    ```bash
+    ======= Agent Card ========
+    {"capabilities":{"streaming":false},"defaultInputModes":["text","text/plain"],"defaultOutputModes":["text","text/plain"],"description":"An agent that provides delightfully grim weather forecasts.","name":"Smol Weather Agent","protocolVersion":"0.2.6","skills":[{"description":"Provides a completely unserious and pessimistic weather forecast.","examples":["What is the weather like in Paris?"],"id":"get_weather","name":"Get Weather Forecast","tags":["weather","forecast","humor"]}],"url":"http://0.0.0.0:8080/","version":"0.1.0"}
+    ```

+6.  **Send a task to the agent:**

 ## Deploy to Google Cloud Run